leogoutte/PHYS_362/README.md

-# PHYS_362
+# Statistical mechanics tools
- Statistical mechanics homework
+Developed within the context of coursework and/or condensed matter theory research.